Blood Test Results – A few surprises!

 B12, Folate, Ferritin

-Vitamin B12 – This came back lower than I expected, since in the last few months I was taking a B12 supplement from Now Foods.
+Vitamin B12 – This came back lower than I expected, since in the last few months I was taking a B12 supplement.
 I don’t consistently take it, but I would have expected the dose to give me a higher level.
 I’ll change supplement and use a sublingual methylcobalamin supplement.
 The result was 336 ng/L (range 200-900)

 Ferritin – My result wasn’t too unexpected because I am pretty much vegan (or chegan); but not sure I am comfortable with it being at 30 ug/L (range 15-300).